Here I will run through the best way to sow your sweet pea seeds for success.

 Whenever you plant the seeds you can plant out the plants from April onwards making sure that you harden them off first.
 Hardening off simply involves placing the plants outside during the day whilst still protecting them from frost at night.
 You should normally do this for a couple of weeks.

 Also remember that sweet peas are climbing plants so they need something to climb.
 I do not have a massive garden so I use an obelisk to grow mine.
 If you grow them in a row I believe that you can get more flowers but I do not have the space.

 If you love to grow your own plants from seeds and cuttings you will enjoy the following:

-So, if you might want to plant sweet pea seeds pin this article so that you can find it again.
+So, if you might want to plant sweet pea seeds pin this article on Pinterest so that you can find it again.

 If you have any tips for success please let me know in the comments below.